n2n0n00/buttonbuzzv1/README.md

 To use the button components provided by this library:

-1. Import the component into your into your React components ('label' is required for all components):
+1. Import the component into your code ('label' is required for all components):

 ```bash
 import "buttonbuzz/dist/index.css";